 Lt.
 Dufford, a crewman on B-29 Superfortress “T Square 54” of the 875th Bomb Squadron, 498th Bomb Group, an aircraft now preserved at the Museum of Flight in Seattle, Washington, wrote the following about the mission in his diary: “Mission #23: …Osaka urban manufacturing area along Yodo river w/ factories, docks, warehouses, & petroleum dumps.
 18,000′ to 28,500′ incendiary w/ fighter escort.
 Flack heavy & enemy fighters aggressive.
 St. Tonnies said flak was “… accurate.
 First time I could hear flak burst.
 Too close for comfort.”

-Ten B-29s were lost on the mission, including two in a mid-air collision between the giant aircraft at the pre-attack assembly area off the coast of Honshu and another that went missing in the weather front enroute to Iwo Jima.
+Ten B-29s were lost on the mission, including two in a mid-air collision between the giant aircraft at the pre-attack assembly area off the coast of Honshu and another that went missing on return in the weather front enroute to Iwo Jima.
 Two losses could be attributed to fighters and three due to destruction/battle damage from anti-aircraft fire.

 One of those lost to flak was the B-29 “Abroad with Eleven Yanks,” a 499th BG, 877th BS ship, 44-70083, MACR 14596, with the Wilkinson Crew – all 11 crew members were killed in action.
 They left behind five wives among families directly affected by their loss…

 “While over the target area at an altitude of 20,000 feet, the nose of his aircraft was hit with flak by anti-aircraft guns from a Japanese warship in Osaka Bay and crashed, with no parachutes seen opening.”